-Last year, NCFD 150 was an event of unprecedented size and scope, which reached an astonishing number of people across the country and around the world.
+In 2017, NCFD 150 was an event of unprecedented size and scope, which reached an astonishing number of people across the country and around the world.
 In April 2018, nearly 900 events were held on the fifth annual NCFD, and thousands of Canadians here and abroad helped it take root as an annual tradition.

 We want Canadians everywhere to watch a great Canadian film on April 17, 2019.

 It’s not very Canadian of us to admit it, but we’re proud of our nation (and our cinematic accomplishments) and we want to toot our own horns a bit.
 Sorry (not sorry)!

 And, honestly, we don’t think most Canadians need to be talked into it.
 We think most of you out there want to see your own stories on the big screen.
 In fact, we’re confident that you (yes, even you, reading this right now!) will love getting to know your nation and the people in it a bit better.

 We also think it’s fun.
 We know, telling you that something is “fun” makes it sound like we’re trying to trick you into doing homework, but trust us, it’s not like that at all!
 Of course, the films we make in Canada are good, but it’s also exciting to share in something that’s happening all across the country.